CPLN-680-Spring-2022/Grupp_Tristan_AgWaterIntensity/README.md

 - Planet Basemap GEE Export.txt is a GEE for pulling Planet data for potential data fill-in.
 This was not used in the data fill-in.
 - Precipitation CHRIPS GEE Export.txt is a GEE script that pulls CHIRPS data that was related to each of the HydroSHED basins in the Ica Valley.
 - Ica Ag Water Intensity.Rmd relates the Sentinel-2 and Landsat 8 image mosaics to the segmented field polygons, calculates the NDVI persistence, and contains the code for breakpoint detection.
+- partitioning a time-series with harmonic regression and fourier series, counting local minima.ipynb provides code for counting the number of crop cycles.
+The model, particularly the Fourier Transform, needs to be adjusted to better capture true local minima and avoid noise.

 3. Raw Data
 - This folder contains "Planet x NICFI Basemap Ica Dates - Sheet1.csv".
 This file shows the dates of Planet images that are available through Google Earth Engine (GEE).
 The dates can be used to filter the image collection.